 So you’ve spent the past few years lifting heavy and stuffing your face with cheeseburgers and pizza.
+You’ve gained a good amount of muscle and strength, but you also look like shit.
 Now that it’s time to lean out, how do you do it?

 If you have read my guide to dirty bulking, you will see how I successfully bloated up from a scrawny 165 lbs to a bulky 220 lbs.

 A lot of trainees start dirty bulking with the intention of doing it for a short period of time to gain weight quickly, following it with a cutting phase that involves eating clean in order to lean out.
 Unfortunately, enjoying dirty food becomes such an enjoyable habit that these guys end up in a perpetual state of dirty bulking and the thought of getting ripped no longer appeals to them.
 I was one of these guys.

 After I reached the peak of my dirty bulk, I decided I didn’t want to lean out because not only did that mean I would get smaller and possibly weaker, but it also meant I would have to watch my diet.
 After a few years of being stuck at 220 lbs with a bodyfat percentage of over 20%, I finally decided to lean out just so I can see how much muscle I really had.